scala/scala3/docs/docs/reference/contextual-implicit/instance-defs.md

 implicit for Ord[Int] { ... }
 implicit [T] for Ord[List[T]] given (ord: Ord[T]) { ... }
 ```
-If the name of an implicit is missing, the compiler will synthesize a name from
+If the name of an implicit instance is missing, the compiler will synthesize a name from
 the type(s) in the `for` clause.

 ## Alias Implicits

-An alias can be used to define an implicit value that is equal to some expression.
+An alias can be used to define an implicit instance that is equal to some expression.
 E.g.:
 ```scala
 implicit global for ExecutionContext = new ForkJoinPool()
 ```